S Corporation ESOP Guidance

 The office of Employee Plans of the Tax Exempt and Government Entities Division of the IRS sent out letters to the adopters of certain Employee Stock Ownership Plans (ESOPs) to make them aware that:

-Their ESOP may be affected by a change made to the Internal Revenue Code applicable to S corporation ESOPS that is generally effective on January 1, 2005,
+- Their ESOP may be affected by a change made to the Internal Revenue Code applicable to S corporation ESOPS that is generally effective on January 1, 2005, and

 The following information will assist you in understanding these two issues.
 In addition, a copy of the letter sent by the Service is available.